SIGN UP MEMBER LOGIN:

 Global Assembly Cache(GAC) Hell

 After having worked on a project involving heavy use of the Global Assembly Cache, I would like to tell you that using the GAC can be very frustrating.
-We had a solution which had several projects within the solution.
+We had a solution that had several projects within the solution.
 Many of these projects referenced 1 project (utility project) which did a lot of the work which we could reuse.

 Problems that occurred